haroldwo/abablog/content/post/blog.md

-mkdir docs    \\This folder will be used by Github Page hugo -d ./docs    \\This will generate all static files to "docs" directory for your website. git add -A git add -u . git commit -m "$UPDATE"    \\Please replace $UPDATE with any words for this update. git push origin master
+mkdir docs    \\This folder will be used by Github Page hugo -d ./docs    \\This will generate all static files to "docs" directory for your website. git add -A git commit -a -m "$UPDATE"    \\Please replace $UPDATE with any words for this update. git push origin master
 ```
 You will see the changes on your Github repo.